|ALL OCEAN YACHTS Tri - Deck Explorer Yacht Specifications|

 The skylounge is HUGE; it is almost full beam, just allowing for proper service of the exterior windows.
 The large windows on three sides create panoramic views To port there is a full stand behind bar with bar stools, granite top, wine cooler, icemaker, refrigerator and sink.
 Aft of this is a settee and chairs, the settee folds out to a queen bed, combined with the full head, this creates the option to use this area as a 5th guest stateroom.

 To starboard is an area for a gaming table and a built in desk.
 On the forward bulkhead between the door and bar is a space for a 47” TV.

 Up the stairs from the aft pilothouse deck you will come to an extravagantly large flybridge that has all of the space and features found only on much larger vessels and the 3rd of the outdoor dining and lounge zones.
-The Jacuzzi is aft and positioned to take advantage of the balcony, to next to it.
-To port is an over-sized raised sun pad which puts the people on the pad in a position to fully enjoy the views and communicate with people in the Jacuzzi.
+The Jacuzzi is aft and positioned to take advantage of the balcony, to next to it to port is an over sized raised sun pad which puts the people on the pad in a position to fully enjoy the views and communicate with people in the Jacuzzi.
 It also creates a huge storage area.
 To starboard is the BBQ with cabinet and good working counter space on either side.
-Forward of this is the full bar with refrigerator, another ice maker, sink and storage.
-Across from the bar is the large dining table which can easily comfortably accommodate 10 to 12 guests.
+Forward of this is the full bar with refrigerator another ice maker, sink and storage.
+Across form the bar is the large dining table which can easily comfortably accommodate 10 to 12 guests.

 Next forward up two steps is a raised helm and seating area.
 The two settees to port and starboard are sized so they can also be used as day beds to relax in the shade and read or enjoy the enhanced viewing point.
 The centerline helm has space for all the controls and equipment and also enjoys an enhanced view.
 This area is fully covered by the hard top.